Teen Missions International: Mission Trip Age Groups & Program Focus

-Teen Missions also organizes adult mission trips that travel at various times of the year.
-Adult trips normally last for about two weeks and most serve at an established Teen Missions base overseas.
-Projects include community development projects (sewing school uniforms, building grinding mills, granaries, and drinking water wells).

 Obstacle Course (The OC)

 The Slough of Despond.
 Part of the Obstacle Course.

 Teen Missions believes that it is important to send out well trained and unified teams.

 To help promote team building, a sense of accomplishment, and reliance on others, teams run an obstacle course during their Boot Camp training.
 Obstacles include Mount Sinai, (a large mountain formerly made of tires), Jacob's Ladder (a cargo net ladder), The Slough of Despond (a rope swing over a muddy pool of water), and the Wall (a twelve-foot wall that the team must work together to get each member over).

 The Obstacle Course is usually run in the early morning (to avoid the extreme afternoon heat) and obstacles are carefully monitored by staff.

 International Bases

 Teen Missions operates 32 bases on 4 continents with nearly 300 fulltime staff worldwide.
 Each base is unique and ministry approaches are contextualized based on local needs and culture.
 The primary ministry efforts are as follows: